jamstack/jamstack.org/README.md

 npm run build
 ```

-## Contribute Resources
+## Contribute Resources (Videos & Articles)

 To contribute resources to the JAMstack community, simply clone this branch and edit the `resources.yaml` in the `/site/data` directory.
 Just add another item (following the the prexisting syntax) and submit a pull request.
+If you are adding a video resource, please upload a thumbnail of the video to the `/img/videos` directory (image should be a jpeg 600px wide and 400px tall) before submitting your pull request.
 We will review these regularly and likely merge the addition shortly.

 ## Contribute Examples